 Visual Studio 2010 was a fabulous integrated gallery of IDE extensions.
 It’s easy to load up.
 I try and only install the extensions I need and actually use to make life better.
 Here’s my list:

 My Visual Studio solution has five projects.
-You’ll find the source for this solution here on Github.

 This is the project for our .NET client API for Mingle.
 The highlights are: